danielaparker/jsoncons/doc/ref/json_encoder.md

 #### Constructors

     explicit basic_json_encoder(result_type result)
-Constructs a new serializer that is associated with the output adaptor `result`.
+Constructs a new encoder that is associated with the output adaptor `result`.

     basic_json_encoder(result_type result,
                           const basic_json_encode_options<CharT>& options)
-Constructs a new serializer that is associated with the output adaptor `result` and uses the specified [json options](json_options.md).
+Constructs a new encoder that is associated with the output adaptor `result` and uses the specified [json options](json_options.md).

 #### Destructor